 - History, geography and RE are all structured progressively with each unit investigating a key enquiry question- helping children to explore concepts while questioning values from the past/ present and how they are relevant in today’s society.

 - Art and DT are based around a scheme which encourages collaborative learning where ideas are questioned and challenged.
 Children are given time to explore techniques and are encouraged to give reasons for decisions throughout.

 - Science is driven by investigation and self/ group discovery- both inside and outside of the classroom.

 - Maths problem solving and investigations allows children to solve problems, independently applying techniques.

 - PE, dance and music allows self-expression as well as an opportunity to learn new skills both collaboratively and independently.

 - English lessons give the skills needed to empower children to confidently share their views, both written and spoken, and the reading curriculum enables the children to access texts to support research within enquiries.

 - ICT teaches children to make safe choices independently through our e-safety and to explore digital concepts within computing lessons.

-- Trips and visitors are used to enhance the intent of the curriculum and are carefully positioned within topics to get the most out of the experience.
+- Trips and visitors are used to enhance the intent of the curriculum and are carefully positioned within topics to get the most out of the experience.- develop language skills.